 Growers who are serious about the air quality in their growing environment and want the strongest defense against airborne bacteria should consider installing a grow room air filtration system, also known as an air scrubber or air cleaner.

-The type of air scrubber you need will vary based on the unique demands of your growing environment and while air cleaners may not be the most inexpensive piece of equipment, they ensure top quality air quality and production.
+The type of grow room air scrubber you need will vary based on the unique demands of your growing environment and while air cleaners may not be the most inexpensive piece of equipment, they ensure top quality air quality and production.

 Control VOCs and Odors

 VOCs, volatile organic compounds, are gases/odors in the air.
 The smell of the fertilizer you use or the scent of the cannabis itself makeup VOCs and while these odors are more annoying than harmful VOCs from fungicides and insecticides can be dangerous.
-The only foolproof way to element VOCs and control odors is through air filtration.
+The only foolproof way to eliminate VOCs and control odors is through air filtration.

 Air cleaners are used to constantly produce air exchanges, the air goes in, the particulate is captured, and clean air is released and recirculated.
 Air is constantly moving to prevent the possibility for insects to breed or live comfortably.